Every answer your idea needs, fast.Full innovation due diligence in 10 minutes.

 From idea description to full report

-Dimensions of analysis per run
+Dimensions of idea analysis per run

 The bottleneck nobody talks about

 Three steps.
-One report.
+Sixteen answers.
 Ten minutes.

 Describe your idea